acharjee0712/AcceptScriptChanges/README-AcceptHosted.md

 iFrameCommunicatorUrl is also passed through Ajax, which will be explained in detail further.

-2. A iframe is defined in the HTML which is used to embed the Accept Hosted payment form in the web page.
+Step 2 : A iframe is defined in the HTML which is used to embed the Accept Hosted payment form in the web page.

 ![Image of hostedIframe](Github-Images/hostedIframe.PNG)

-3.A form is also defined in the HTML with target ID of the above iframe.
+Step 3 : A form is also defined in the HTML with target ID of the above iframe.
 This form contains an input field for token.
 The action URL of the form is HostedFormUrl in constants file which is defined dynamically on loading the Accept Hosted page.

 ![Image of hostedForm](Github-Images/hostedForm.PNG)

-3. After receiving the token, the form is submitted by passing the received token to the input in the form.
+Step 4 : After receiving the token, the form is submitted by passing the received token to the input in the form.
 When the form is posted, the hosted payment form is automatically displayed on the screen.

 ![Image of HostedPaymentForm](Github-Images/HostedPaymentForm.PNG)